-The are four basic types of PV panel: monocrystalline, polycrystalline (or multicrystalline), hybrid and amorphous silicon.
+There are four basic types of PV panel: monocrystalline, polycrystalline (or multicrystalline), hybrid and thin film (or amorphous silicon).
 All are made from silicon but differ in the way the material is cut and treated.

 - Monocrystalline cells tend to be more efficient than polycrystalline cells (13-17% efficiency).

 - Polycrystalline cells can be cheaper than monocrystalline cells but are a bit less efficient (11-15% efficiency).